jdb/jdb.github.com/functional.rst

       Pi ~ 3.141496
       duration: 13.10 seconds

-At this point, the two styles are technically rougly equivalent, the functional style is 10% slower than the procedural counterpart.
+At this point, the two styles are technically roughly equivalent, the functional style is 10% slower than the procedural counterpart.
 Maybe, those 10% are the small efficiencies that Knuth was telling us about:
 "we should forget about small inefficiencies, say about 97% of the